 Enter data directly in a paginated report in Report Builder - Power BI

-In this article, you learn about a feature in the new version of Microsoft Power BI Report Builder that lets you enter data directly into an RDL report as an embedded dataset.
-This feature is similar to Power BI Desktop.
+In this article, you learn about a feature in Microsoft Power BI Report Builder that lets you enter data directly into an RDL report as an embedded dataset.
 You can type the data directly in a dataset in your report, or paste it from another program like Microsoft Excel.
 After you've created a dataset by entering data, you can use it just like you would any other embedded dataset you've created.
 Plus you can add more than one table and use one as a filter for the other.
 This feature is especially useful for small, static datasets you might need to use in your report, like report parameters.

 - To enter data directly in a paginated report, download and install Power BI Report Builder.

 - To save your paginated report to the Power BI service, you need a Power BI Pro account or Premium Per User (PPU) license, and write access to a workspace in a Power BI Premium capacity.

 - To save your paginated report to a report server, you need permissions to edit the RsReportServer.config file.

 After you’ve downloaded and installed Report Builder, you follow the same workflow you use to add an embedded data source and dataset to your report.
 In the following procedure, under Data Sources you see a new option: Enter Data.
 You only need to set up this data source once in a report.
 After that, you can create multiple tables of entered data as separate datasets, all using that single data source.

 In the Report Data pane, select New > Dataset.

 In the Dataset Properties dialog box, give your dataset a name.
 Don't include spaces.